DekuForAll/hello-world/README.md

 Just a Hello world

 Myself DekuForALL ..
-Lokking forward to explore github to the fullest
+Looking forward to explore github to the fullest